top of page

 From Brain to Behavior: Rethinking Health with the NBPS Model

-The neural-biopsychosocial (NBPS) represents a significant advancement over the traditional biopsychosocial model by incorporating neurological factors as a distinct and crucial component in understanding health and illness.
-While the biopsychosocial model, introduced by George Engel in 1977, provided a more holistic approach to healthcare by considering biological, psychological, and social factors, the NBPS model further refines this perspective by explicitly recognizing the role of the brain and nervous system.
+The neural-biopsychosocial (NBPS) model advances on the traditional biopsychosocial model by incorporating neurological factors as a distinct component in understanding health and illness.
+While the biopsychosocial model, introduced by George Engel in 1977, provided a more holistic approach to healthcare by considering biological, psychological, and social factors, the NBPS model further refines this perspective by recognizing the role of the brain and nervous system.

 This enhanced model acknowledges that neurological processes play a fundamental role in mediating the interactions between biological, psychological, and social factors.
 By incorporating the "neural" component, the NBPS model offers a more comprehensive framework for understanding the intricate interplay of factors that influence an individual's health and well-being.